ddazal/align.css/README.md

 | item-end    | Align this item at the end of the perpendicular direction of the container    |
 | item-fill   | Make this item to take the remaining space                                    |

-The `index.html` file contains an example for each of the classes listed above.
-Also this [pen](https://codepen.io/ddazal/pen/rdmObw).
+This [pen](https://codepen.io/ddazal/pen/rdmObw) contains an example for each of the classes listed above.